Emergency Plumbers in Dallas & Plano

 In rare situations, the water inlet valve breaks down and can stay open, filling up the dishwasher tub nonstop.
 Find the shut-off valve that controls the water supply into the dishwasher.
 It may be a cold or hot water supply line depending on the type of dishwasher.

-Turn the water supply value to the off position by rotating it clockwise until the flow of the water stops.
+Turn the water supply valve to the off position by rotating it clockwise until the flow of the water stops.

 Over 30 Years of Service